outaagunga/documentation/writing_guide.md

 Do the same for other preceding sections

 ## 4. Editing like Grammarly Pro

+> Check the text for grammar, flow, and readability.
+Rewrite everything in active voice.
+Break long paragraphs into shorter, scannable sections.
+Identify and fix any sentence fragments.

 🧠 Grammarly Premium–Style Editing Prompt

 Copy and use this whenever you want ChatGPT to act like Grammarly Premium 👇